marb61a/Course-Notes/Misc/SEO/SEO Manager.md

 <h1><p align=center>Local SEO </h1><br/>

-What Is Local SEO & What Is It For
+What Is Local SEO & Who Is It For
   -
   - Why Does Google Favour Local Business
     - In 2014 Google performed a research study on smartphone users